A Client Guide to Birth Injury Claims

-Before we can tell you whether the claim is likely to succeed, we have to obtain all the relevant medical records from the hospital and/or your G.P.
+Before we can tell you whether the claim is likely to succeed, we will need to have the medical records relevant to your child’s birth.
 These then have to be sorted into chronological order and any gaps in the records identified.
-If medical records which may be relevant to the claim have not been disclosed by the hospital, then it may be necessary to apply to court for an order requiring that they be disclosed.
+Sometimes hospitals choose not to release all the medical records which we need.
+If this happens then we will have ask the court to order their release.

-Once the medical records are available, we will then instruct an independent medical expert or experts to study them, and to advise whether there are sufficient grounds for alleging negligence against the hospital or clinician to justify starting proceedings through the courts.
-More than one expert will be necessary if there is more than one area of medical expertise involved.
+When we have the medical records, we’ll ask an independent medical expert or experts to look at them and give their opinion on whether there was negligence involved in the birth.
 In a birth injury case, for example, we may require an opinion from an obstetrician as to the way in which labour was handled, and an opinion from a paediatric neurologist as to the time when the injury occurred and whether earlier delivery could have prevented it.

 These experts will be based in a different part of the country from the place where the negligent treatment occurred.
-They will usually be busy clinicians themselves, with their own patients to look after, and often it can take 6 months for them to complete their reports, particularly if they are well-known in their field of work.
-The cost of expert reports is heavy.
-However, the choice of expert is crucial, since the claim is likely to stand or fall depending on the contents of their report.
+They will usually be busy clinicians themselves, with their own patients to look after, and often it can take 6 months for a report to be ready.
+Finding the right expert for your claim is crucial, because it is often their opinion that decides a claim.
 We will tell you why we recommend a particular expert.